 Whenever you use plasterboards as the finished surface of a wall (when no plaster is going to be applied over the top) you need to seal and disguise the tapered joints where the boards meet.
-To do this you should use jointing tape and joint compound.
-If this is not applied properly, you can be left with obvious seams in the wall surface.
+This applies to plasterboard fixed using the dot and dab method, or when the boards are affixed to a stud frame.

 Step 3 – Apply a third layer of jointing compound, spreading the edges of this strip slightly past the edge of the previous layer.
 If the surface of the joint is still below the surface of the surrounding plasterboards, let it dry and repeat a fourth time.